-1. Randomly select a broadly representative bunch of people.
+1. Select a broadly representative bunch of people by lottery.

 Okay, when we said "simple" we were (kind of) joking.
 Recruiting a broadly representative group of people is not so easy – in fact it's what we specialise in doing – but the steps are simple to understand.

 Step 1: Send invitations to a randomly selected bunch of people from all across the relevant community

 In the UK, Australia and the USA this is typically done by sending letters to households or people randomly selected from a relevant address database.
 This could be the national postal service address database, an electoral register, or some other database - the important point is that ideally everyone should have the chance to receive an invitation.
 In some countries (in mainland Europe, for example) this selection can be done from the government register of residents, or sometimes random phone dialling is used.

-Step 2: From those that respond, select a representative random sample
+Step 2: From those that respond, randomly select a representative sample

-To perform this second step we have developed, with the help of academics from Harvard and Carnegie Melon Universities, some open-source software the uses the "fairest possible algorithm" to select a bunch or people that is a microcosm of the community in terms of age, gender, location, a socio-economic proxy (such as highest education level or occupation) and, if relevant, some other attitudinal data (e.g. to make sure a climate assembly is not only people who care deeply about climate change).
+To perform this second step we have developed, with the help of academics from Harvard and Carnegie Melon Universities, some open-source software the uses the "fairest possible algorithm" to select a bunch of people that is a microcosm of the community in terms of age, gender, location, a socio-economic proxy (such as highest education level or occupation) and, if relevant, some other attitudinal data (e.g. to make sure a climate assembly is not only people who care deeply about climate change).

-2. Bring them together in an assembly, typically in small groups, with a neutral facilitator in each group.
+2. Bring them together in an assembly, typically at small tables or groups, and let everyone have their say.

 Before the COVID-19 pandemic, this was typically achieved by bringing people face-to-face and sitting them in small groups at tables, with a trained, professional facilitator at each table, like this: